chenson2018/website/README.md

 # website

-This is the code for my person website.
-It uses a tornado server of MySQL database to serve content in a somewhat dynamic fashion.
+This is the code for my personal website.
+It uses a tornado server and a MySQL database to serve content in a somewhat dynamic fashion.